donkirkby/live-py-plugin/README.md

 4. Download the source code for this project, and copy all the files from the `sublime` folder into the `python_live_coding` package folder you just created.
-5. Also copy all the files from the `plugin/PySrc` folder into the same `python_live_coding` package folder.
+5. Also copy the `plugin/PySrc/space_tracer` folder into the same `python_live_coding` package folder.
 6. New menus should now be available, and the live coding should work for simple scripts.